RagingMankey/RagingMankey/README.md

 - 👋 Hi, I’m @RagingMankey
-- 👀 I’m interested in Gaming, Faking my way through scripting, chewing ass, kicking bubble gum and I'm all out of ass!!!
+- 👀 I’m interested in ...
+Gaming, Faking my way through scripting, chewing ass, kicking bubble gum and I'm all out of ass!!!
+Actually think UX desing is cool and takes top notch over functionality.
 - 🌱 I’m currently learning ...
 Jamf, Python, Powershell, Linux, to love.
-- 💞️ I’m looking to collaborate on No I hate people, don't talk to me.....
+- 💞️ I’m looking to collaborate on ...
+No I hate people, don't talk to me.....
 Okay I'm friendly but I like to work solo....
-Okay who am I kidding, love getting help with I ask, but also will differ to others on well constructed advice and feedback
+Okay who am I kidding, love getting help when I ask for it, but also will differ to others when given well constructed feedback
 - 📫 How to reach me ... you cant!!!
 But if you really want to I dunno leave a comment, like and subscribe.

 <!---